Einars Repše: 2000s

 In 2003, Repše bought real estate at various locations in rural Latvia for a total of 323 718 lats (approx. 500 000 euros).
 His real estate purchases were funded by loans from two Latvian banks, Hansabanka and Nord/LB Latvia.
 Repše's opponents immediately questioned his real estate deals, claiming that Repše has used his position to obtain loans on conditions better than those available to the general public.
 His deals were investigated by a special committee of the Latvian parliament.
 In December 2005, a criminal probe was started by the Corruption Prevention and Combating Bureau (KNAB).
 Due to this investigation, Repše resigned from his position as the minister of defence, even though he was never officially declared a suspect under the case.
 On 12 October 2007 KNAB closed the criminal probe – no wrongdoing was discovered.

 Repše's real estate deals, confrontational management style and somewhat flamboyant lifestyle led to a major decline in his popularity.
 In 1999 and 2000, Repše was one of the most trusted politicians in Latvia, with 75%–80% Latvians having a positive opinion of him.
 By the time of his resignation in 2005, he was the least popular minister in the Latvian government.

 Repše was Minister of Finance of Latvia from 12 March 2009 to 3 November 2010, during the toughest time right after the world credit crisis.
 He brought down the deficits ruthlessly, put the state finances in order, and paved the way for Latvia to join the euro which was accomplished during the next government.

+2010s

 In 2013 Repše returned to active politics and founded society, later transformed into political party "For Latvia's Development".

 After unsuccessful parliamentary elections in October 2014, Repše completely retired from politics.

+Personal life

 As to his hobbies, he is known to be interested in flying, aircraft building, painting and mountaineering.